TG908/BasicBlog/Content/links/index.md

 [Swift by Sundell](https://www.swiftbysundell.com/) *All about Swift*

-[Binary thoughts](https://blog.espe.tech/) *Thoughts about container infrastructures and building services*
+[The Paradox](https://blog.espe.tech/) *Thoughts about container infrastructures and building services*

 [Low Level Bits](https://lowlevelbits.org) *Insights into low level programming and developer tools*